rivera-systems/headless-cms-architecture/README.md

 - **Challenge:** The `body { background: var(--background) }` rule was too specific, preventing components from having distinct dark backgrounds.
 - **Resolution:** Moved background logic to Tailwind utility classes directly in `layout.tsx` (`dark:bg-[#121212]`).
 This allowed for a granular visual hierarchy where modals and tables can have elevated background colors (`#1c1c1c`) distinct from the main page.

+### 5️⃣ Strategic UI Modularization (Icons)

+To maintain a clean and scalable codebase, SVG assets were externalized into a dedicated `Icons.tsx` component library.

+- **Challenge:** Inlining SVGs within forms cluttered the logic and made icons hard to reuse.
+- **Resolution:** Implemented a flexible `IconProps` interface allowing for dynamic sizing and Tailwind class injection, ensuring consistent visual language across the entire CMS interface.

 ## 🏁 Getting Started